-On a cache miss, it MUST issue a DFS link referral request, as specified in section 3.1.4.2, providing "LINK", the DFS root target server specified by TargetHint of ReferralCache entry corresponding to the DFS namespace, UserCredentials, MaxOutputSize, and Path as parameters.
-The Path parameter MUST be set to the path in the I/O operation issued to the DFS root target in step 8 of section 3.1.4.1.
-Process the DFS referral response as specified in section 3.1.5.4.3, which will update the ReferralCache.<9> The resulting ReferralCache entry MUST be used in further processing.
+If the file attributes include FILE_ATTRIBUTE_REPARSE_POINT, the client MUST issue a DFS link referral request, as specified in section 3.1.4.2, providing as parameters "LINK", the DFS root target server specified by the TargetHint of the ReferralCache entry corresponding to the DFS namespace, UserCredentials, MaxOutputSize, and Path.
+The Path parameter MUST be set to the path in the

+I/O operation issued to the DFS root target in step 8 of section 3.1.4.1.
+The client MUST process the DFS referral response as specified in section 3.1.5.4.3, which will update the ReferralCache. <9> The resulting ReferralCache entry, if any, MUST be used in further processing.

-3.1.5.2 I/O Operation to Target Fails with an Error Other Than STATUS PATH NOT COVERED
+3.1.5.2 I/O Operation to Target Fails with an Error Other Than STATUS_PATH_NOT_COVERED